NickDev90/Rick-and-Morty-characters/README.md

 This project was bootstrapped with [Create React App] and build in React JS library.

 ## How to run the app?
+First of all, you need Node.js to be installed on your machine.
+Then you need to install node modules from package.json file.

+For this you can do:

-In the project directory, you can run in command line:
+In the project directory you can open command line and type:

+### `npm install`

+After installing all packages and dependences for starting the app you can type:

 ### `npm start`